bencebalogh/avro-schema-registry/README.md

 - schema: object representing an avro schema
 - msg: message object to be encoded

-Decodes a message object into an avro encoded buffer.
+Encodes a message object into an avro encoded buffer.

 # Peer dependency